 If you believe the commercials, the holiday season is a bottomless bowl of peace, joy, relaxation, and happiness.
 Unfortunately, the reality is that for many people the holidays are a source of significant stress, anxiety, worry, and frustration.
 But this does not have to be the case.

-Join the Tourette Association of America and Dr. Michael Himle on Wednesday, December 9 at 7pm EST for a presentation on managing anxiety and stress during the holidays.
-The presentation will begin by discussing why the holidays are often a particularly challenging time for many individuals with Tourette Syndrome.
+Dr. Michael Himle discusses how to manage anxiety and stress during the holidays.
+The presentation began by discussing why the holidays are often a particularly challenging time for many individuals with Tourette Syndrome.

-Participants will then learn about proven, practical, evidence-based cognitive and behavioral strategies for recognizing, minimizing, and managing stress and anxiety during the holidays, with particular attention paid to the added stressors (and opportunities!) created by the ongoing COVID-19 pandemic.
+Participants then learned about proven, practical, evidence-based cognitive and behavioral strategies for recognizing, minimizing, and managing stress and anxiety during the holidays, with particular attention paid to the added stressors (and opportunities!) created by the ongoing COVID-19 pandemic.